 Now, let we get straight into the point above.
 But we need to know what coins are first.
 Therefore, let we have a look at silver coins of the world first xmas silver coins associated with die letter D and E respectively struck at the Pobjoy Mint.

-- 1980 IOM Xmas 50p Proof silver coin with the D die letter (Proof grade).
+1980 IOM Xmas 50p Proof silver coin with D die letter (Proof grade).

-- 1980 IOM Xmas 50p Proof silver coin with the E die letter (Proof grade).
+1980 IOM Xmas 50p Proof silver coin with E die letter (Proof grade).

 Note: From above, D die silver and E die silver are different in terms of coin finish or coin quality.
 D die silver coin looks more frosted on portrait.